Lanham Act: Jurisprudence

 Although the Lanham Act sets out clear parameters as to what constitutes trademark infringement, subsequent court decisions, especially those involving the Internet, have loosened the strictures.

 In 2003, the U.S. Supreme Court ruled that the law had no impact on public domain works in Dastar Corp. v.
 Twentieth Century Fox Film Corp.

-In 2014, the various interpretations that had been adopted by the circuit courts as to who had standing to sue under were ousted by the Court in Lexmark Int'l v.
-Static Control Components, where Justice Scalia adopted a multi-step approach:
+In 2014, the various interpretations that had been adopted by the circuit courts as to who had standing to sue under were ousted by the Court in Lexmark International, Inc. v.
+Static Control Components, Inc., where Justice Scalia adopted a multi-step approach: